dixie-chick/PyBer_Analysis/README.md

 - ![Clean_DF](https://user-images.githubusercontent.com/79612565/115090845-d2136180-9eca-11eb-977d-ad78abf04781.png)

-2. Next, using groupby() pivot(), resample(), and loc() a  DataFrame was created to be used for a multi line graph showing total fares for each week by city type so counts aren't doubled
+2. Next, using groupby() pivot(), resample(), and loc() a  DataFrame was created to be used for a multi line graph showing total fares for each week by city type so counts aren't doubled.

 ** The index must be reset to a datetime datatype in order to resample() the DataFrame into weekly bins**